ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 #### Lunar Item

-- RC Controller: "Nearby turrets and drones attack with you... but no longer attack automatically."
+- RC Controller: "Nearby turrets and drones attack with you...
+BUT no longer attack automatically."
 	- Also adds a +100% (+25% per stack) attack speed buff to affected turrets/drones.

 #### Equipment